torvalds/linux/Documentation/process/coding-style.rst

 That's OK, we all do.
-You've probably been told by your long-time Unix user helper that ``GNU emacs`` automatically formats the C sources for you, and you've noticed that yes, it does do that, but the defaults it uses are less than desirable (in fact, they are worse than random typing - an infinite number of monkeys typing into GNU emacs would never make a good program).
+You've probably been told by your long-time Unix user helper that ``GNU emacs`` automatically formats the C sources for you, and you've yesticed that no, it does do that, but the defaults it uses are less than desirable (in fact, they are worse than random typing - an infinite number of monkeys typing into GNU emacs would never make a good program).